The Philadelphia Story

 As Sidney Sheldon famously said “Life is like a novel.
-Its filled with suspense,” we often find it very true when we learn what actually happen behind the scenes of fraud cases.
+It's filled with suspense,” we often find it very true when we learn what actually happens behind the scenes of fraud cases.
 The private life of Paul Eustace, a founder of PAAMCo, was similarly filled with malodorous facts, including his extra-marital relationship with a stripper.

 It is often very difficult to collect private life information lawfully and to verify its trustworthiness.
 However, such knowledge helps to understand a target’s personality and to fill a missing link, which might lead to identifying a possible fraud.
 Paul Eustace’s private life was one of those cases…